samrith-s/sticky-react-table/README.md

 ## Roadmap

-We started developing SRT due to a lot of issues we faced while implementing tables in our application, with React.
+We started developing Sticky React Table due to a lot of issues we faced while implementing tables in our application, with React.
 Leading up to `1.0.0`, we plan on supporting the following features:

 - Fixed Columns
 - Fixed Header